intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 ## Resolution of Disagreements between Authors and the RPC

-NOTE: This section is intended to address [ISSUE #6: Streams have content control](https://github.com/intarchboard/program-rfced-future/issues/6).
+NOTE: This section is intended to address [ISSUE #59](https://github.com/intarchboard/program-rfced-future/issues/59) and parts of [ISSUE #6: Streams have content control](https://github.com/intarchboard/program-rfced-future/issues/6).

 During the process of editorial preparation and publication, disagreements can arise between the authors of an RFC-to-be and the RPC.
 Where an existing